org-roam/org-roam/doc/tour.md

 Org-roam was built to support a workflow that was not possible with vanilla Org-mode.
 This flow is modelled after the [Zettelkasten method][zettelkasten], and many of [Roam Research][roam]'s workflows.
-Understanding this flow is crucial!
-Org-roam doesn't auto-magically make your note-taking better -- it's changing the note-taking workflow that does.
+It is crucial to understand that Org-roam does not auto-magically make note-taking better -- it's changing the note-taking workflow that does.

-To understand more the methods and madness, the [Note-Taking Workflow][appendix:ntw] page contains a page of useful references.
-I've also written [a post][jethro-blog-post] about how I use Org-roam.
+To understand more about the methods and madness, the [Note-Taking Workflow][appendix:ntw] page contains a page of useful references.
+The author has also written [a post][jethro-blog-post] about how he uses Org-roam.

-Without further ado, let's begin!

-## Building the Cache
+## Activating Org-roam

+Org-roam's entry point is the global minor `org-roam-mode`.
+This sets up Emacs with several hooks, for keeping the org-roam cache consistently updated, as well as showing the backlinks buffer.

-The cache is a sqlite database named `org-roam.db`, which resides at the root of your `org-roam-directory`.
-To begin, we need to do a first build of this cache.
-To do so, run `M-x org-roam-build-cache`.
-This may take a while the first time, but is generally instantaneous in subsequent runs.
+The cache is a sqlite database named `org-roam.db`, which resides at the root of the `org-roam-directory`.
+Activating `org-roam-mode` builds the cache, which may take a while the first time, but is generally instantaneous in subsequent runs.
+To build the cache manually again, run `M-x org-roam-build-cache`.

 ## Finding a Note

-`org-roam-find-file` shows you the list of notes you currently have in Org-roam.
-Selecting the title will bring you to the corresponding note.
+`org-roam-find-file` shows the list of titles for notes that reside in `org-roam-directory`.
+Selecting a note title will bring you to the corresponding note.
 Entering a title of a note that does not yet exist will create a new note with that title.

 ![org-roam-find-file](images/org-roam-find-file.gif)

 ## Inserting Links

-Within your Org-roam notes, you are encouraged to liberally insert links to existing (or new) Org-roam notes with `org-roam-insert`.
+`org-roam-insert` insert links to existing (or new) notes.
 Entering a non-existent title will also create a new note with that title.

 ![org-roam-insert](images/org-roam-insert-filetag.gif)

-It is crucial for good usage of Org-roam to insert links liberally where you want the notes to resurface!
+Good usage of Org-roam requires liberally linking files.
+This allows the build-up of a dense knowledge graph.

 ## The Org-roam Buffer